-I realise how plausible this sounds in reality however, when I travelled through Laos roughly 15 years ago I inadvertently stumbled upon Songkran Festival in Laos.
-I literally was without a clue it was occurring.
-Mind you, this is going back to when we still retained a paper file for every client in the office and brochures were key for sales in the travel industry.
-It was also the time when I watched the Twin Towers collapse in New York; an event which would unleash events to continue to this day and for the foreseeable future.
-It’s funny to look back on certain granular moments and be unable to imagine the total impact it has the potential to create.
+When I travelled through Laos 15 years ago, I inadvertently stumbled upon Songkran Festival in Laos.
+I literally was without a clue it was happening.
+It was also the time when I watched the Twin Towers collapse in New York; an event which would unleash events which still continue to this day.
+It’s funny to look back on certain moments and consider the impact they have had.

 At that time, people were saying ‘Laos is like Vietnam was 10 years ago’!
-Now I don’t know about you but that type of comment always struck me as a tad on the wanky side.
-My reasoning – even that intrepid bunch that travelled 10 years earlier, we’re still 10 years behind those before them!
+Now I don’t know about you but that type of comment always strikes me as a tad on the wanky side.
+Even that intrepid bunch that travelled 10 years earlier, we’re still 10 years behind those before them!
 It really doesn’t make you a better traveller but I do understand the reasons for such a comment – less tourism, not as built up, fewer English speakers etc. – I digress!

 Having arrived in Bangkok I stayed 20 minutes off the Khao San Road, beside the glamorous sewage filled water channels; where empty bottles and ‘rustic’ shacks on stilts lined the shoreline.
 I like Bangkok, I really do.
-It is one of those frenetic cities which has a certain smell, not a sweet smell but more of a bearable stench which penetrates your nose under the clammy heat.
-It is busy with the type of manic driving synonymous with Asia and three different tastes will hit your senses at once but I love it.
+It is one of those manic cities which has a certain smell, not a sweet smell but more of a bearable stench which penetrates your nose under the clammy heat.
+It is busy with manic drivers, and three different tastes will hit your senses at once but I love it.
 It isn’t a boring city.
 If you want markets, kick-boxing, dancing, tourism, boat trips, relaxation or just to get into mischief Bangkok isn’t closed.
 It doesn’t say ‘We are open from 9-5 Monday to Friday’!
-No I am not one to shy away from a good old fashioned Bangkok stopover.

 All around the air was punctured and electrically charged with excitement, like a kid before Christmas who doesn’t know whether to be on his best behaviour or erupt into a full scale riot of naughtiness.
-Buckets were filled and water pistols were sold which then patrolled the Khao San Road.
-We hit the tarmac en route to the friendship bridge which Borders Thailand and Laos, bribing our way across with USD27, and changing money into thick wads (seriously you could fill a brown paper bag).
+Buckets and water pistols were filled in preparation for Songkran festival, which then patrolled the Khao San Road.
+We hit the tarmac en route to the friendship bridge which borders Thailand and Laos, bribing our way across with USD27, and changing money into thick wads (seriously you could fill a brown paper bag).
 I never understood why it is an uneven number, just round up and down.
 Don’t they realise how hard it is to get USD1 notes in Bangkok, whilst sweating from every possible pore under in 100% humidity!

-As we drove higher into the mountains past epic lush jungle which bordered the narrow roads, colourful birds flew overhead and small children played football on muddy paths.
-The gauge was set at high alert as we approached towns where the driver slowed to a crawl leaving perfect vantage spots for an ambush.
+As we drove higher along narrow roads and into the mountains past lush jungle, colourful birds flew overhead and small children played football on muddy paths.
+The gauge was set at high alert as we approached towns, at which time the driver slowed to a crawl, leaving perfect vantage spots for an ambush.
 In an open air vehicle there really is nowhere to hide so we armed ourselves with $2 water pistols capable of momentarily dousing a shirt and gathered handfuls of flour.
-The driver (obviously I’d do the same) took delight in stopping during an all-out assault.
+The driver took delight in stopping during an all-out assault, to be fair I’d do the same.
 It made what was a pretty uncomfortable journey into an enjoyable battlefield; and clearly remembered even 15 years later.

 I stayed on the island in battle for over 3 hours before retaliating to the comfort of the streets where loud music and a water source facilitated the after party.
 Gangs on both sides of the street fired liquid torpedoes at one another and shared bottles of beer.
 The sun shone all day long and it was a free-for-all, it was exciting and it was fun.
 But more importantly it was a local tradition that the people of Laos had welcomed us into, unchallenged and with wide smiles.

-It is this kind of real experience that leaves us travellers slightly drunk, wet and wishing we had left out cameras at home…but ultimately happy and content!
+Songkran festival is the kind of real experience that leaves us travellers slightly drunk, wet and wishing we had left out cameras at home…but ultimately happy and content!
 Could this be perfection?
 I think so.

 Happy travelling folks.